Kroc/NoNonsenseForum/README.txt

 Creating Sub-Forums:
 --------------------
-If you would like to organise your forum into sub-forums for different topics just create a folder on webroot with the desired name (it can contain any letters except for “.”).
+If you would like to organise your forum into sub-forums for different topics just create a folder on webroot with the desired name (it can contain any letters allowed by your server’s OS except for “.” and “&” — ampersand due to this bug: <shauninman.com/archive/2005/05/11/unexpected_get_contents>).
 Make sure the folder has write-permissions.

+Second-level sub-folders are not supported.
+(E.g. '/Music/Techno/')

 Stickying Threads: